The Sender and The Sent

 The Veil That Was Torn From Above

-And then, at the moment of Yahushua’s death, a third tearing occurs — but this one is not done by human hands.
+And then, at the moment of Yahushua’s death, a third tearing occurs—but this one is not done by human hands.
 Matthew 27:51 tells us the veil of the temple was torn in two, from top to bottom.
 From top to bottom.
 Not from the bottom up, as a man would tear it.
-From the top down — as only Yahuah could.
+From the top down—as only Yahuah could.

 The Law That Changed When the Priest Did

+This distinction matters because it keeps the focus where Hebrews places it: on the priesthood.
+The old priesthood could not bring perfection.
+The new priesthood—administered by a Son who was appointed by the Father, who serves in a heavenly sanctuary, who offered his own blood rather than the blood of animals—brings what the old could not.
 The problem was never the Torah.
 The problem was that the Levitical priests were mortal, weak, and limited.
 The solution is a priest who lives forever by the power of an indestructible life.

 The Mission That Ends When the Father Says It Is Done

-Paul gives us the answer in 1 Corinthians 15:24–28, and it is perhaps the most devastating passage for Trinitarian theology in the entire New Testament:
+Paul gives us the answer in 1 Corinthians 15:24–28, and it is perhaps the most devastating passage for Trinitarian theology in the entire New Testament.

 When all things are subjected to him, then the Son himself will also be subjected to Him who put all things under him, that Elohim may be all in all.
 (1 Corinthians 15:28)

-The priesthood endures as long as the need endures — and the need endures until all enemies are destroyed and Elohim is all in all.
 And remarkably, this completion is announced by the Father Himself at the very end of Scripture.
-In Revelation 21:5–6, it is the one sitting on the throne — not the Lamb, but the one on the throne — who declares: “It is done!
+In Revelation 21:5–6, it is the one sitting on the throne—not the Lamb, but the one on the throne—who declares: “It is done!
 I am the Alpha and the Omega, the Beginning and the End.”
+(Revelation 21:6) The Father speaks.
+“It is done.”
+The Greek word is gegonen—signaling the final accomplishment.
 The Son said “It is finished” (tetelestai) on the execution stake, completing the sacrifice.
 The Father says “It is done” from the throne, completing the entire plan.
-Two declarations, from two distinct voices, at two distinct moments — bookending the work of salvation from sacrifice to consummation.
+The Son finishes the priestly work.
+The Father declares the whole program accomplished.
+Two declarations, from two distinct voices, at two distinct moments—bookending the work of salvation from sacrifice to consummation.

 The Questions the Trinity Cannot Answer

 The title “High Priest” is not a proof of deity.
 It is a proof of subordination, appointment, and distinction.
 The more clearly we understand what a high priest does, the more clearly we see that the one holding the office cannot be the one he serves before.
-Yahushua is our High Priest precisely because he is not the Father — and the entire weight of that title depends on keeping them separate.
+Yahushua is our High Priest precisely because he is not the Father—and the entire weight of that title depends on keeping them separate.

 References & Further Study